DEPRESSION CAN QUALIFY YOUR FOR DISABILITY BENEFITS

 THE SUPPORT OF YOUR DOCTOR WILL HELP YOU QUALIFY FOR DEPRESSION BENEFITS

-The Part B elements, which are about your symptoms, needs to be included in your treatment records.
+The Part B elements, which are about your symptoms, needs to be discussed in your treatment records.
 Treatment records are written by your psychologist or doctor.
 Your doctor must write about how severe your symptoms are.
 This is also true of proving the Part C rules for a Judge.
 You will need records that show treatment for two years.
 Likewise, during the five step SSA review process you will need to provide records for DDS.

 If you are only being treated with medication, then it is important to find a counselor to treat you and support your claim.
 The SSA considers a doctor to be the best source of evidence about depression.
 However, they also consider medical evidence from nurse practitioners and counselors.
 Having an ongoing relationship with your doctor, nurse, and counselor will help you win your case.